zewa666/aurelia-hoc-store/README.md

 > Note that this service could be used as it is in a classic MVVM / Two-Way-Binding approach.

 8. Finish your journey with the `developer-store.ts`.

+## Feedback
+1. How do we enable support for middlewares, like Redux does?

+A middleware is comparable to Express.js like middlewares, as such that it adds different functionallity before the actual request response cycle is complete.
+In Redux this means we're adding features which overload the action dispatcher.
+In combination with RxJS BehaviorSubjects, that means we'd need to override the `next` method to apply additional middlewares before processing our own function.
+This is best done by subclassing the original BehaviorSubject and creating our own `MiddlewareBehaviorSubject` as depicted in the branch [middleware-behavior-subject](https://github.com/zewa666/aurelia-hoc-store/tree/middleware-behavior-subject).
+You can find the extended Subject [over here](https://github.com/zewa666/aurelia-hoc-store/blob/master/src/developer/data/middleware-behavior-subject.ts)